tkrille/osiam-connector4java/README.md

 It provides a easy to use API, a step by step documentation how to set up a test system and also offers different “ready to go” examples that should enable the  understanding of OSIAM and the connector4java in a short time.

-For more information on OSIAM have a look into the [OSIAM server repository's README.md](https://github.com/osiam/server/) or visit OSIAM's homepage at [www.osiam.org](https://www.osiam.org).

 #project structure

 This project is build with maven, the module structure is